PyChina/weekly/content/Issue/issue-376.md

     + JERRY PUSSINEN

-Playing around with new features in Python 3.8 such as assignment expressions (“walrus operator”), positional-only arguments, and runtime audit hooks.
+Playing around with new features in Python 3.8 such as assignment expressions ("walrus operator"), positional-only arguments, and runtime audit hooks.

 - [用 Python 读写文件](https://pycoders.com/link/1953/web)
     + REAL PYTHON
     + video

 Learn about reading and writing files in Python from the ground up.
-You’ll cover everything from what a file is made up of to which libraries can help you along that way.
-You’ll also take a look at some basic scenarios of file usage as well as some advanced techniques.
+You'll cover everything from what a file is made up of to which libraries can help you along that way.
+You'll also take a look at some basic scenarios of file usage as well as some advanced techniques.

 - [用 Python 将数据加载到 PostgreSQL 的最快方法](https://pycoders.com/link/1951/web)
     + HAKI BENITA